openresty/lua-nginx-module/README.markdown

     i             caseless mode (similar to Perl's /i modifier)

-    j             enable PCRE JIT compilation, this requires PCRE 8.20+ and PCRE must be built with the --enable-jit option, or it is a no-op. this should always be used along with the <code>o</code> option to gain the full performance benefit. first introduced in ngx_lua v0.3.1rc30.
+    j             enable PCRE JIT compilation, this requires PCRE 8.21+ which must be built with the --enable-jit option. for optimum performance, this option should always be used
+                  together with the 'o' option.
+                  first introduced in ngx_lua v0.3.1rc30.

     m             multi-line mode (similar to Perl's /m modifier)